jbmorley/ISCache/README.md

                        forContext:ISCacheURLContext];

-*This code will actually cause ISCache to throw an exception as you are not allowed to register more than one handler per context.*
+*N.B.
+This code will actually cause ISCache to throw an exception as you are not allowed to register more than one handler per context.*

 ### Completion actions